wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. In Xeon LLC slice, set data of a single way is distributed over 4 banks.
+Cache blocks are stored as individual 64-bit words in SRAM arrays.
+Within each bank, 64-bit words from adjacent sets are stored in the same array physically next to each other.
+Banks on the same index from different ways share the same data bus, and only one bank on the same data bus can be active at a time.

 **Comments:**

 1. The metadata overhead on the tag array is huge.
 Given 2048 sets and 8 ways (the example of Xeon LLC slice